 RIDA®GENE Enterovirus real-time RT-PCR is intended for use as an aid in diagnosis of infections caused by enteroviruses (poliovirus, echovirus, coxsackievirus, human enterovirus 70/71).

-Human enteroviruses belong to the family of Picornaviridae and according to a new classification are divided into five species.
-These are Poliovirus, human enterovirus A, human enterovirus B, human enterovirus C and human enterovirus D and until today over 90 enterovirus serotypes have been described.Coxsackie virus A belongs to the species of human enterovirus A and C and coxsackie virus B as well as Echovirus belong to human enterovirus B. Enteroviruses mainly infect infants and small children and are transmitted via the fecal/oral route but also sometimes by droplet infection and contaminated water.
+Enteroviruses belong to the family of Picornaviridae and according to the current classification enteroviruses are divided into 15 species (enterovirus A-L and rhinovirus A-C), whereby the species enterovirus E-L are not described as human pathogenic.The species enterovirus A includes the human enteroviruses A and the coxsackie viruses A, whereas the enteroviruses B include the human enteroviruses B, the coxsackie viruses B and also the echoviruses.
+Furthermore, the human enteroviruses C, the coxsackie viruses C and the polioviruses are part of the species enterovirus C. Enteroviruses mainly infect infants and small children and are transmitted via the fecal-oral route but also sometimes by droplet infection and contaminated water.
 Most enterovirus infections are asymptomatic or present with mild cold-like symptoms.
 Though, due to the multitude of enterovirus species the clinical presentation in severe symptomatic diseases is of broad variety.
-Severe enterovirus infections are poliomyelitis, Hand, Foot, and Mouth disease, meningitis and myocarditis.
+Severe enterovirus infections are poliomyelitis, hand-foot-and-mouth disease, meningitis and myocarditis.

-Polioviruses are single-stranded RNA (ss-RNA) viruses and before their partial eradication were distributed worldwide.
+Polioviruses are single-stranded RNA (ss-RNA) viruses and before their partial eradication they were distributed worldwide.
 Besides mild symptoms such as fever and cough, poliovirus can also cause poliomyelitis.
-However, the last case of poliomyelitis was reported in 1991 in Peru.
+Although, single outbreaks of poliomyelitis are reported consistently, the number of cases is declining worldwide.
+Thus, only 37 infections with poliovirus type 1 and no infections with poliovirus type 3 were reported in 2016.
+Poliovirus type 2 is regarded as eradicated since September 2015.

-Human enterovirus 71 causes Hand, Foot, and Mouth disease, however mostly infections with human enterovirus 71 are asymptomatic.
-This single-stranded RNA (ss-RNA) virus is distributed worldwide and most often occurs in later summer and fall.
+Human enterovirus 71 causes hand-foot-and-mouth disease, however infections with human enterovirus 71 are asymptomatic in most cases.
+This single-stranded RNA (ss-RNA) virus is distributed worldwide and most often occurs in late summer and fall.

 Echovirus is highly infectious and occurs mostly in children.
 Echovirus can, besides others, lead to aseptic meningitis whereby echovirus 30 is the most common meningitis causing serotype in Europe, America and Asia.